Category Archives: Cover Letter Tips← Older posts

 Every other Friday, in addition to the latest Oregon employment news, we share the best and most important articles to help you in your job search.
 We hope these stories inspire you, improve your job search, and help you understand what employers are looking for in job candidates.
 Enjoy!
 Avoid these common cover letter catastrophes.

 One of the biggest mistakes a job hunter can make is to undervalue the importance of writing a great cover letter.
 Cover letters aren’t meaningless etiquette–mere gift wrapping on your resume or the cover on a TPS report; rather, they are a crucial tool for showcasing your skills, competency, writing ability, and dedication to the prospective job. […]

 Network, network and network some more!
 The end.
 Just kidding!

-You can blame me, the full moon, or the economy as reasons for not getting the job, but the truth is that you probably made one of the following errors.
+You can blame me, the full moon, or the economy as reasons for not getting job interviews, but the truth is that you probably made one of the following errors.
 Yes, some things are out of your control, but these are things YOU CAN control in your job hunt.
 Make sure you don’t make these […]

 This week I came across the cover letter that I sent Mac Prichard in 2012 when I applied for my job at Prichard Communications as manager of “Mac’s List.”
 Here it is verbatim: